krishajhh/mobalytics_player_data_casestudy/README.md

 **Key insight:** Simulation and Sandbox games account for nearly half of the addressable market, indiciating a large and underserved audience not currently prioritizied by analytics platforms.

 **Visualization 2: Engagement Intensity by Behavior Type**

+**Purpose:** Which genres combine high engagement with non-competitive behavior?
+In other words, comparing normalized engagement rates between competitive and non-competitive games.

+**Metric Used:** reviews_per_year_adj

+**Key Insight:** Competitive games show a higher engagement intensity, while simulation game demostrate consistent, sustained engagement over time - highlighting different engagement dynamics rather than weaker engagement.

+**Visualization 3: Engagement Patterns by Genre**

+**Purpose:** How large is the untapped audience?
+In other words, I am identifying game-level engagement behaviors and uncover non-competitive genres with strong engagement signals.

+**Key Insight:** Simulation, indie and casual games show meaningful engagement despite lacking performance-based mechanics, suggesting that there are opportuntoes for alternative analytics frameworks and expansion to simulation.

+**Strategic Implications for Mobalytics**

+What the Data Implies: Through these graphs, it shows that high engagement does not require competition games only.
+There are large, stable audiences that exist outside competitive games or ecosystems that lack meaningful performance feedback.

+Product Expansion Opportunities: Based on my analysis, I believe Mobalytics should introduce non-competitive games on their platform.

+**Features to add**
+* Non-competitive performance metrics (e.g., creative diversity, exploration rate, consistency over time).
+* AI chatbox that goal sets for sandbox and simulation players
+* Community challenges focused on creation and progression rather than ranking